Norton Simon: Early life

 Simon was born in Portland, Oregon to a Jewish family, the eldest child of Myer and Lillian Simon (née Gluckman).
 He had two younger sisters, Evelyn and Marcia.
-Simon's San Francisco-born father was raised in Portland, where he eventually worked as a businessman operating his own wholesale goods store, Simon Sells For Less; Simon's mother, a native of Chicago, was raised primarily in Sacramento, California.
+Simon's San Francisco-born father was raised in Portland, where he eventually worked as a businessman operating his own wholesale goods store, Simon Sells For Less; Simon's mother, born in Chicago, was raised primarily in Sacramento, California.

 In his youth, Simon's parents purchased a cottage in Seaside, Oregon, where he spent a significant amount of his childhood.
 His mother died in Seaside when Simon was fourteen of an acute digestive disorder related to type 1 diabetes.
 Following his mother's death, Simon's father lost the majority of his money during the Great Depression, which harshly impacted his goods store.

 When he was sixteen, Simon relocated with his father and siblings to San Francisco, where they moved into his aunt and uncle's home.
 There, Simon attended Lowell High School, graduating in 1923.
 In 1925, at his father's insistence, he enrolled in the University of California, Berkeley.